 bibimbap rice & toppings

-4 cups cooked japanese sushi rice or short grain white rice (1 1 /2 cups uncooked)
+- 4 C cooked japanese sushi rice or short grain white rice (1 1 /2 cups uncooked)

-4 C (about 1/2 a head) napa cabbage, finely sliced
+- 4 C finely sliced napa cabbage (about 1/2 a head)

 Preheat the oven to 450°F.

-For the battered cauliflower, whisk nondairy milk, brown rice flour, granulated garlic, salt and pepper into a bowl.
+For the battered cauliflower, whisk nondairy milk, brown rice flour, granulated garlic, sea salt and ground black pepper into a bowl.
 Dip each cauliflower floret into the batter and let the excess drip off or tap the floret on the side of the bowl.
 Repeat with remaining cauliflower florets.

 While the cauliflower is baking, prepare the gochujang sauce by blending all the ingredients together in a high powered blender until smooth.
-If you don’t have one, you can whisk this sauce together and just replace the fresh ginger with 3 tsp ground ginger.
+If you don’t have one, you can whisk this sauce together and just replace the fresh ginger with 3 teaspoons of ground ginger.

-Reserve 1/2 a cup of the gochujang sauce for serving with bibimbap.
-You’ll use the remaining amount to coat baked cauliflower.
+Reserve 1/2 a cup of the gochujang sauce for serving with the bibimbap.
+You’ll use the remaining amount to coat the baked cauliflower.

 Bake for 18 to 20 minutes, flipping halfway through until cauliflower is browned and the edges are crisp.

-Meanwhile in a cast iron skillet over medium heat add 1 tbsp vegetable oil.
-Once hot place shitake mushroom slices in an even layer in the pan and brown for 3 to 4 minutes.
+Meanwhile in a cast iron skillet over medium heat, add 1 tablespoon of vegetable oil.
+Once hot, place shitake mushroom slices in an even layer in the pan and brown for 3 to 4 minutes.
 Don’t crowd the mushrooms or they will steam instead of brown.
-Add salt and pepper to taste and then flip mushrooms to brown the other side for about 3 minutes.
+Add sea salt and ground black pepper to taste, and then flip mushrooms to brown the other side for about 3 minutes.
 Remove from the pan into a dish and set aside.

 Keep the pan on the heat, but lower if it’s become too hot.
 Add sesame oil and minced garlic and ginger to the pan.
 Sauté for 1 to 2 minutes until fragrant and soft.
 Add napa cabbage and sauté for 3 minutes.
 Once it’s cooked down and and wilted, reduced to half the amount, push it to one side of the pan.
 Add all the spinach, lower heat, and place a lid on the pan for 2 to 3 minutes.
 Remove the lid and spinach should be wilted and bright green.
 Stir to combine all the greens and remove from the pan and set aside.

-It’s also easy enough to have the egg yolk sauce and tofu egg patties made in advance and you can heat the sauce up and place the tofu patties on top of the rice while you crisp it in the pan.
+It’s also easy enough to have the egg yolk sauce and tofu egg patties made in advance.
+You can heat the sauce up and place the tofu patties on top of the rice while you crisp it in the pan.
 You can also place any of the other cooked veg components in there as well to re-heat.